Aston Villa Soccer Star Punched By Pitch Invader, Then Scores Winning Goal

-The saying cheaters never prosper was proved today when during a soccer match, an Aston Villa player was sucker-punched in the back of the head by a fan of the opposing team, Birmingham City.
-After police carted the angry pitch invader off to the West Midlands jail, the socked soccer player, midfielder, Jack Grealish then went on to score for Aston Villa to win the game.
+The saying “cheaters never prosper” was proved today when during a soccer match, an Aston Villa player was sucker-punched in the back of the head by a fan of the opposing team, Birmingham City.
+After police carted the angry pitch invader off to the West Midlands jail, the socked soccer player, midfielder Jack Grealish, then went on to score for Aston Villa to win the game.

 TMZ Sports says that in the first half of the match, the Birmingham City fan got a running start and hit the midfielder in the back of the head and knocked him down.
 The Birmingham fan was then grabbed by other players followed by security and handed over to the police, as shown on YouTube.